OpenMP/Examples/util/tex2notebook/README.md

 ### Build Jupyter Book
 ```
-$ cd examples-internal-main
-$ cd notebook
+cd util/tex2notebook
-$ mkdir contents
 ```

-There are 2 choices for users, considering whether the users want the content of the source code file to be included in Jupyter notebook cells or use the `%load` magic.
+There are 2 choices for users, considering whether the users want the content of the source code file to be included in Jupyter notebook cells or use the `//%load` magic.

 ```
-$ python tex2notebook.py
+python tex2notebook.py
 ```

 This is default choice, and the content of code are copied to the cells directly.

 ```
-$ python tex2notebook.py -use-load
+python tex2notebook.py -useLoad
 ```
+Furthermore, users may specify the location of input `.tex` files, and output `.ipynb` files along with `_toc.yml` file by using `-i <path to inputfile>` and `-o <path to output file>`.
+If they are not specified, default paths are used.
-The `-use-load` flag is for using `%load` magic with the file name in the code cell so users can click to load the file content into the cell.
+The `-useLoad` flag is for using `//%load` magic with the file name in the code cell so users can click to load the file content into the cell.
 Plus, for both choices, filename, code language version, and OpenMP version is shown in the comments of corresponding code pieces.

 ```
+cd ../../notebook
-$ jb build --path-output ../docs .
+jb build --path-output ../docs .
 ```
 This is used for building Jupyter Book

 ```
-$ rm -rf ./contents ./_build _toc.yml
+rm -rf ./contents ../docs _toc.yml
 ```
 This is used to clean all the generated materials.